Netcracker/KubeMarine/documentation/Installation.md

 # Prerequisites

-The technical requirements for all types of host VMs for Kubetools installation are specified in this section.
+The technical requirements for all types of host VMs for Kubemarine installation are specified in this section.

 ## Prerequisites for Deployment Node